SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/system-user-guides.md

 metadata:
   robots: index
 ---
-# System User Guides

-This page provides essential guidance for users interacting with the system.
-It covers key processes including authorisation, navigating the SAPIENT UI, using the dashboard, searching and processing shipments, and performing maintenance tasks.
-Each section offers clear, practical instructions to help users operate efficiently and confidently.

 ## Quick Access Guides

 <Cards columns={3}>
   <Card title="Authorisation" href="https://docs.intersoftsapient.net/v4.02_4.03_Testing/docs/authorisation#/" icon="lock">
     Learn how to authenticate and authorize access to the SAPIENT system securely.
   </Card>

   <Card title="SAPIENT UI Interaction" href="https://docs.intersoftsapient.net/v4.02_4.03_Testing/docs/interaction-with-sapient-ui#/" icon="desktop">
     Master the fundamentals of navigating and interacting with the SAPIENT user interface.
   </Card>

   <Card title="Dashboard" href="https://docs.intersoftsapient.net/v4.02_4.03_Testing/docs/dashboard-1#/" icon="tachometer-alt">
     Understand how to use and customize your dashboard for optimal workflow management.
   </Card>